 - hostnames letters are case-insensitive.

-- hostnames must contains between 2 and 63 characters long.
+- hostnames must contain between 2 and 63 characters long.

 - hostnames should be descriptive (to ease identifying the computer purpose, location, geographical area, etc on the network).